Craig-Lyndon Interpolation for the Logic of Here and There with a Variation of Mints' Sequent System: Introduction

 Since \cite{hw:2024} mainly addresses logic programming, HT interpolation is expressed in that paper as ``LP-interpolation'' on the level of first-order formulas that encode HT formulas \cite[Theorem~11]{hw:2024}.
 The transfer to interpolation directly on ``logic programs'', i.e., HT formulas in a certain normal form, is straightforward and made explicit in the Prolog implementation that accompanies the paper (predicate \texttt{p\_interpolant/4}).
 Since any HT formula can be normalized into the special case of a ``logic program'', as outlined by Mints \cite{mints}, the method of \cite{hw:2024} is applicable w.l.o.g. to HT in full.
 Moreover, the method from \cite{hw:2024} actually applies not just to propositional HT but also to a first-order generalization of HT.
 As outlined in \cite{hw:2024} and also implemented, it can operate either directly on clausal first-order tableaux or on resolution proofs, which are converted to clausal tableaux.

 With respect to practical application, the method of \cite{hw:2024} provides exactly what is needed: powerful and highly optimized stock first-order provers can be utilized to compute HT interpolants.
 However, the method does not fit immediately into research threads that are centered around \emph{sequent systems}.
-Hence, the objective of this note is to transfer the method to the sequent system perspective, without involvement of a classical encoding.
+Hence, our objective here is the transfer of the method to the sequent system perspective, without involvement of a classical encoding.

-With the method, an HT interpolant is constructed in two stages: first, a preliminary interpolant is constructed, a formula that is an interpolant in some sense, but not yet the desired HT formula.
+With the method, an HT interpolant is constructed in two stages: first, a preliminary interpolant is constructed, a formula that is an interpolant in some sense but not yet the desired HT formula.
 In the second stage, an actual HT interpolant is obtained from this preliminary interpolant.
-In the ``classical encoding variation'' of the method, as described in \cite{hw:2024}, the preliminary interpolant is a classical Craig interpolant for classical encodings of the two input HT formulas.
+In the ``classical encoding variation'' of the method, as described in \cite{hw:2024}, the preliminary interpolant is a classical Craig-Lyndon interpolant for classical encodings of the two input HT formulas.
 A postprocessing operation then yields the classical encoding of an HT formula that is an interpolant of the original HT inputs.
 Decoding the latter formula into an actual HT formula is then a trivial matter.
 In the ``sequent system variation'', described here, the input HT formulas are directly processed by a sequent system for HT, a modification of the propositional fragment of Mints' system for HT \cite{mints}.
 The sequent proof allows calculation of a preliminary interpolant in a logic that generalizes HT.
 The postprocessing operation then converts this to a proper HT interpolant.

+The rest of this short paper is structured as follows: We specify the considered logics (Sect.~\ref{sec-considered-logics}), and present axioms and rules that extend Mints' system (Sect.~\ref{sec-axioms-and-rules}).
+After describing Maehara's interpolation method (Sect.~\ref{sec-maehara-intro}), we use it to define an interpolating sequent system that constructs for given HT formulas an interpolant in a logic that extends HT (Sect.~\ref{sec-interpolating-nhnnf}).
+We then show, how this preliminary interpolant can be converted to the desired HT interpolant (Sect.~\ref{sec-ht-interpolation}).
+We conclude by noting issues for further investigation (Sect.~\ref{sec-conclusion}).
+Examples of HT interpolation applied to synthesize strongly equivalent logic programs are provided in \cite[Examples 13 and 16]{hw:2024}.